alantancr/Kaggle-Challenge_WestNileVirus/README.md

 Spray data provided were bounded to 2011 and 2013.
-The evaluation of spray effectiveness are constraint to limited dates.
+The evaluation of spray effectiveness are constraint due to limited dates.

 ## Conclusion

+Based on our study, we had a reasonable prediction of WNV presence by trap.
+By performing cost-benefit analysis, we uncovered the estimated cost for spray versus medical cost and productivity loss in the public.
+Asides that, West Nile Virus is not the only disease which mosquitoes carries.
+We encourage that public needs to be aware of other diseases which mosquitoes carries and its health threats